Correlation Between CGA Old and American Vanguard

 Strong

 Over the last 90 days CGA Old has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite somewhat strong technical and fundamental indicators, CGA Old is not utilizing all of its potentials.
-The recent stock price disturbance, may contribute to short-term losses for the investors.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 American Vanguard